 - If your viral load is not lower than 400 after 24 weeks (six months) of starting therapy.
-An early way to tell if a drug regimen is effective is to look for a 90 percent drop in viral load between 2 to 8 weeks after starting therapy.
-For example, if your viral load starts off at 50,000 and drops to 5,000 after 8 weeks, chances are good that your viral load will be less than 400 after six months of treatment.
+An early way to tell if a drug regimen is effective is to look for a 90 percent drop in viral load between two to eight weeks after starting therapy.
+For example, if your viral load starts off at 50,000 and drops to 5,000 after eight weeks, chances are good that your viral load will be less than 400 after six months of treatment.

 - If your viral load is not lower than 50 ("undetectable") after 48 weeks (almost a year) of starting therapy.
 Undetectable does not mean zero—it means that your viral load is less than the minimum amount of virus the test can detect.
 Today's more sensitive tests can measure 50 copies/mL or above, so undetectable means "less than 50".
 There are tests in existence that can detect HIV when there are less than 50 copies present, but they are commonly used for research purposes only.

 - If an undetectable viral load is detectable again.
 Some experts believe that a viral load that goes from being undetectable to detectable is a possible sign of treatment failure.
 But the results of one viral load test showing this jump is nothing to panic about.
 You should repeat the test—it may simply be an error or nothing more than a temporary "blip."
 If a second test confirms the results of the first test, it might be time to alter your regimen.
 If the blip is less than 400 copies, and only occurs once, this is not usually something to worry about.
 If virus is over 400 copies, however, or detectable on two tests in a row, this might be a sign that treatment is no longer working.